dhanasai2/DSA/README.md

 Welcome to my **Data Structures and Algorithms (DSA)** repository using **Java**!

 This is a personal archive where I will regularly upload and organize my Java-based DSA solutions.
-It's aimed at improving my problem-solving skills and preparing for technical interviews.
+It's aimed at improving my problem-solving skills and preparing for technical interviews .

 ---